What Is Social Engineering in Cyber Security? A 2026 Guide

 What Is Smishing?
 How to Spot a Scam Text in 2026

 What is Smishing?
 Smishing is phishing by text message.
 The word combines “SMS” and “phishing.”
 The goal is the same as email phishing: get you to tap a link, hand over information, or send money.
-Attackers usually pretend to be or pose as: What the attacker poses as What they want from you Your bank […]
+Attackers usually pretend to be: What the attacker poses as What they want from you Your bank or credit card […]

 Business Email Compromise (BEC): How to Catch the Attack Before the Email Lands